ignition-is-go/rship-docs/src/04_Executors Reference/02_Ableton Live.md

 |                  | - Is playing                      | - Stop                               |
 |                  | - Is triggered                    |                                      |
 | **Cue Point**    |                                   | - Jump                               |

+For more information on available Targets in Ableton, please consult the [Live Object Model](https://docs.cycling74.com/max8/vignettes/live_object_model)